SteveDoyle2/pyNastran/README.md

 [![Requirements Status](https://img.shields.io/requires/github/SteveDoyle2/pyNastran/main.svg)](https://requires.io/github/SteveDoyle2/pyNastran/requirements/?branch=main)	|
 ### v1.4

-It's been a while since the the update, but I've had a bit more time lately.
+It's been a while since the the update, but I've had a more time lately.
 I yet again went down a bit of rabbit hole to improve the speed of the BDF, but this time I'm much happier with the results.
 Still, getting back to parity takes a lot of time and it's not quite there.
 It does simplify MSC HDF5